 - To prepare the bread pieces, brush sourdough bread slices with olive oil or butter on both sides.
 Place on a foil-lined baking sheet and broil on high until nicely browned, about 3-4 minutes.
 Then flip and continue broiling for another 3-4 minutes.
 Broiling should be done about 4-6 inches from the heating element.

 - Remove from the oven, let cool then break into bite size pieces and set aside.

 - Finally, to prepare the chicken, place chicken breasts shiny side down on a cutting board.
 Using a sharp knife, score the flesh top - down and left - right at about 1/2" intervals, cutting almost all the way down but not cutting all the way through.
 This will allow the breast to cook quite a bit faster.
 Rub the breasts with a little bit of olive oil and season with salt, pepper, garlic and onion powder.
 Cover with a piece of plastic and pound slightly with cast iron pan to make uniformly thick.

 - Heat a large skillet with a little bit of oil (about 2 tablespoons) over medium-high heat, add the chicken breasts, uncut side down.
 Cover, leaving a small crack open, and cook for 3 minutes.
 Flip and cook for another 3 minutes.
 Check the chicken for doneness.
 It should be done by now, let it cook for another minute and check for doneness again.
 Transfer to a cutting board and carefully cut into bite size pieces.

-- To assemble the salad, portion the salad into individual bowls, sprinkle chicken and croutons on top, garnish with feta cheese and serve.
+- To assemble the salad, portion the salad into individual bowls, sprinkle chicken and bread pieces on top, garnish with feta cheese and serve.
 Alternatively, you can mix the ingredients together, except feta, then garnish with feta and serve.
-To keep croutons crispy, don't mix them into the salad.
+To keep the bread crispy, don't mix them into the salad.